uabrc/uabrc.github.io/docs/data_management/lts/lts_cores.md

 }
 ```

-This policy file allows the `lab-group` LTS account permission to list and copy all objects in the bucket.
+This policy file allows the `lab-group` LTS allocation permission to list and copy all objects in the bucket.
 Data should typically only be copied from a core bucket to a lab bucket, not to a specific individual's bucket.
 The owner of `lab-group` will need to initiate the transfer.
 General commands for creating a bucket and transferring data to it can be found below for convenience.
 These commands use [s5cmd](interfaces.md#s5cmd) for transfer and assume the credentials used are for the `lab-group`.

 ``` bash
 # Create a new bucket to hold the data